nebhead/garage-zero/README.md

 ```
 Then press CTRL-O to write out to the file the CTRL-X to exit the program.

+### Note on Addons

+We've had one user submitted add-on which includes both camera integration and LED lighting.
+I've added an addon folder for the necessary files and documentation to supoport addons.
+If we have any additional features that are user submitted (and not part of the base install) this is the right place to include them.

 ## Using GarageZero
 If you've configured the supervisord correctly, GarageZero scripts should run upon a reboot.
 Once the system is up and running, you should be able to access the WebUI via a browser on your smart phone, tablet or PC device.